axonops/axonops-config-automation/README.md

 ### Ansible preparation

 The playbooks have been tested on Ansible 2.10 but it should work on most versions.

+> *NOTE:* We prefer using the GNU Make to run these playbooks but you can
+>         use the `make.sh` script instead if you prefer.

 #### RedHat and RockyLinux